spatie/browsershot/README.md

 Browsershot::url('https://example.com')->save($pathToImage);
 ```

-It will save a pdf if the path passed to the `save` method has a `pdf` extension.
+It will save a PDF if the path passed to the `save` method has a `pdf` extension.

 ```php
 // a pdf will be saved